korayguclu/yahoo-dl/README.md

       -p, --period <104>           Period of the selected time frame e.g. 200, 12 etc... (default: 104)
       -o, --stdout                 Output will be written to stdout.
-      -f, --filename <symbol.csv>  Output will be written to a file default is symbol.csv -h, --help                   output usage information
+      -f, --filename <symbol.csv>  Output will be written to a file default is symbol.csv -s, --skip                   Do not overwrite if file exits.
+Usefull to retry a download.
+      -h, --help                   output usage information

     Commands: